Schleswig-Holstein: Culture

-Schleswig-Holstein combines Danish, Frisian and German aspects of culture.
+Schleswig-Holstein combines Danish, Frisian, and German aspects of culture.
 The castles and manors in the countryside are the best example for this tradition; some dishes like Rødgrød (Rote Grütze, literal English "red grits" or "red groats") are also shared, as well as surnames such as Hansen.

 The most important festivals are the Kiel Week, Schleswig-Holstein Musik Festival, an annual classic music festival all over the state, and the Lübeck Nordic Film Days, an annual film festival for movies from Scandinavian countries, held in Lübeck.
 The Kiel Week is an annual event, except for 2020 and 2021 due to the COVID19-Pandemic.
 It took place again in June 2022.
 The annual Wacken Open Air festival is considered to be the largest heavy metal rock festival in the world.

 Symbols

 The coat of arms shows the symbols of the two duchies united in Schleswig-Holstein, i.e., the two lions for Schleswig and the leaf of nettle for Holstein.
-Supposedly, Otto von Bismarck decreed that the two lions were to face the nettle because of the discomfort to their bottoms which would have resulted if the lions faced away from it.
+Supposedly, Otto von Bismarck decreed that the two lions were to face the nettle because of the discomfort to their bottoms, which would have resulted if the lions faced away from it.

-Government agencies of Schleswig-Holsteins are using a logo showing a stylized version of the Schleswig Lions and the Holstein nettle combined with the abbreviation of Schleswig-Holstein "SH".
+Government agencies of Schleswig-Holstein use a logo showing a stylized version of the Schleswig Lions and the Holstein nettle combined with the abbreviation of Schleswig-Holstein, "SH".
 Written either below or to the right of the lion and the nettle is "Schleswig-Holstein" below which either the Name of the agency using the logo is shown or the motto "Der echte Norden" (Germany's true North).

 The motto of Schleswig-Holstein is "Up ewich ungedeelt" (Middle Low German: "Forever undivided", modern High German: "Auf ewig ungeteilt").
 It goes back to the Treaty of Ribe (Danish: Ribe Håndfæstning German: Handfeste von Ripen) in 1460.
 Ripen (Ribe) is a historical small town in Northern Schleswig, nowadays Denmark.

 The anthem from 1844 is called "Wanke nicht, mein Vaterland" ("Don't falter, my fatherland"), but it is usually referred to with its first line "Schleswig-Holstein meerumschlungen" (i.e., "Schleswig-Holstein embraced by the seas") or "Schleswig-Holstein-Lied" (Schleswig-Holstein song).
 The old city of Lübeck is a UNESCO World Heritage Site.

 Food and drink

-Distinctive point of the cuisine is combination of sweetness with a taste contrast like sour or salty.
-These combinations are also described as "broken sweetness" is especially present in dishes which are sweet-sour.
+The distinctive point of the cuisine is a combination of sweetness with a taste contrast, like sour or salty.
+These combinations are also described as "broken sweetness," which is especially present in sweet-sour dishes.